Angga-XII/HydroPhone/Android Apps/README.md

 for the data screen or [this](lib/screens/inputPage_screen.dart) for the input screen.

-For a more indepth documentation of editing the layout and design you can refer to [this Flutter App Documentation](https://flutter.dev/docs).
+For a more in-depth documentation of editing the layout and design of a Flutter app you can refer to [this Flutter App Documentation](https://flutter.dev/docs).

 ## Changing The Http Server